NativeScript/docs/content/guide/extending-classes-and-implementing-interfaces-android.md

 })
 ```

-3. Modify the application entry within the AndroidManifest.xml file found in the `<application-name>/App_Resources/Android/` folder:
+1. Modify the application entry within the `AndroidManifest.xml` in the `App_Resources/Android/` folder:

 ```xml
 <application